-It is possible to collect the dumps of Appium's memory usage to be analyzed for problems.
-This is extrememly useful for finding memory leaks.
+Since Node v.
+12 it is possible to collect the dumps of Appium's memory usage to be analyzed for problems.
+This is extremely useful for finding memory leaks.

 Creating a dump file

-To create a dump file at any given time, execute the command
+To create a dump file at any given time, add the following command line parameter to

-Dump files are created in the same folder as the main Appium script was executed.
+Dump files are created in the same folder where the main Appium script has been executed.